Planning some serious antique hunting in New York? The Big Apple is a must-visit for collectors, so Nicholas Martin reveals the best places to go.

 The Evolution Store

-Spend your first day in the East Village, one of the city’s most fashionable areas, with four antiques venues to visit.
+Spend your first day antique hunting in New York by hitting the East Village, one of the city’s most fashionable areas, with four antiques venues to visit.
 Luckily they are all in a half-mile radius, roughly a 10-minute walk.

 Tucked in a corner of the Bohemian capital of Greenwich Village, the Evolution Store is probably one of New York City’s most interesting shopping spots.
 Stepping into this store is an experience between looking around the props room on a movie set and spending time in a natural history museum or in a huge wunderkammer.

 It is a naturalist’s dream, whether your interest lies in high-quality, museum standard collectable pieces or simple replicas to decorate the home.